GrieferAtWork/dcc/README.md

       - Replace with compile-time constant for constant
       - Replace with inline code for sizes known at compile-time
     - <code>size\_t \_\_builtin\_strlen(char const *s);</code>
-      - Resolve lenhth of static strings at compile-time
+      - Resolve length of static strings at compile-time
   - Split between declaration and assembly name (aka. <code>\_\_asm\_\_("foo")</code> suffix in declarations)
   - Arbitrary size arithmetic operations (The sky's the limit; as well as your binary size bloated with hundreds of add-instructions for one line of source code).
   - Support for deemon's 'pack' keyword (now called <code>\_\_pack</code>):